-The following chronicles our activities, with the most recent first.
+The following chronicles my activities, with the most recent first.

 Data-enabled Community Asset Mapping (Field Research July 2017 – Kigali Rwanda)

-In this project Ying Xu will work with UNHCR staff to further expand upon the system design and implementation begun in Za’atari camp, Jordan (see below).
+In this project Ying Xu worked with UNHCR staff to further expand upon the system design and implementation begun in Za’atari camp, Jordan (see below).
 Critically, this project will test the merits of the data-enabled approach and system design among urban refugees.
-We also seek to understand the extent to which the data collection and management activities can foster a sense of community, an important component of psychological welfare for the displaced, independent of data use for problem solving.
-This analysis will test the merits of the approach even if only community leaders or the highly educated (hence limited numbers of refugees) eventually use the data.
+We also examine the extent to which the data collection and management activities can foster a sense of community, an important component of psychological welfare for the displaced, independent of data use for problem solving.
+This analysis will test the merits of the approach, even if only community leaders or the highly educated (hence limited numbers of refugees) eventually use the data.

 Technology Evolution in Cash-Based Assistance to Refugees (Field Research March 2015; May 2017 – Kigali Rwanda)

-In this project honors student Katelyn Sullivan expanded research begun in March 2015.
+In this project Penn State honors student Katelyn Sullivan expanded upon research begun in March 2015.
 During the initial field visit, data were collected on an innovative mobile phone-based cash assistance program managed by WFP.
-However, by 2017 the program was being replaced by an ATM card-based system.
+However, by 2017 the program was being replaced by a bank card-based system.
 The reasons for this seemingly backward trend in technology were not completely clear.
-This project seeks to identify the variety of factors, including the technology and user context, as well as inter-organizational relations and strategic goals that caused the change in programs.
+This project identifies a variety of factors, including the technology and user context, as well as inter-organizational relations and strategic goals, that caused the change in programs.
 This is an interesting case exemplifying the sometimes non-linear path of technological diffusion.